Chaduke/libsgd_examples/README.md

 	You will now have gcc installed.
 Make sure your PATH environment variable is set to find :
 	C:\msys64\ucrt64\bin, and modify if you installed it somewhere else.

-	Now you should be able to run the example files by using the included build.bat file in the libsgd_examples folder
+	Now you should be able to run the example files by using the included build.bat file in the libsgd_examples folder.
 	Make sure you edit this file first to reflect where you cloned the libsgd_examples folder, then you just need to change this part:
 	```code
 	set file=exXXX
 	```
 	where XXX is the example number you want to compile and run, 001, 002, etc..
 	I will soon make youtube videos at https://youtube.com/chaddore that will cover all of this in better detail.

 4. Contributing:
 	If you would like to contribute to this project find me at the forums here :
 	- https://skirmish-dev.net/forum/
 	- You can also email me at chaduke@gmail.com